xly135846/MEGC2019/README.md

 # MEGC2019
 #2019 Micro-expression Grand Challeng <br>
-#We got the best result in this year.
+#We got the best result in the ME recognition challenge of MEGC 2019.
 ## environment<br>
 Ubuntu16.04 <br>
 python 3.6.2 <br>